desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 {@import :observer-properties}

+## Async event streams {#listen-async}

+Rather than using a callback function, you can also use an _async iterable_ to listen for events.
+This allows for a 'loop'-like syntax, and ensures that each event is handled in sequence, even if the event is emitted while the listener is still processing a previous event.

+{@import :listen-async}

+A useful side effect of this pattern is that you can use the `for await` syntax to wait for a managed object to be unlinked, as in the following example.

+{@import :listen-async-unlink}

 ## Handling view events {#view-events}

-In practice, the most common source of events in a front-end application are view objects: UI components and other view instances emit events when the user interacts with them.
+Besides change events, the most common use of events in a front-end application is to signal user interaction: UI components and other view instances emit events when the user interacts with them.

-When a view is _attached_ to an activity or view composite, these events are handled by a single method.
-By default, this method tries to find a specific handler method for each event using the event name (e.g. `onButtonClick()` for a `ButtonClick` event).
-You can override this method to handle events in a different way, or implement a handler method for each event.
+When a view is (indirectly) _attached_ to an activity or view composite, these events can be handled using specially named methods.
+To add a handler for a `EscapeKeyPress` event for example, you can add a method named `onEscapeKeyPress()` to the activity or view composite class.
+This method will be called with a single parameter, being the event that was emitted by the view.
+The event can be typed as a {@link ViewEvent}, which narrows the `source` property down to a {@link View} object.

-- {@link Activity.delegateViewEvent}

-To declare **types** of events that are emitted by a view object, you can use the {@link ViewEvent} type.
-This type is based on the {@link ManagedEvent} class, but narrows down the `source` property to a specific {@link View} type (refer to the example code below).

 - {@link ViewEvent +}

+Since views are typically defined using `ui` methods or JSX tags, which allow you to _alias_ events (e.g. `onClick: "SelectContact"` or `onclick="SelectContact"`), adding event handlers to an activity or view composite class is as simple as adding a handler method with the appropriate name (like `onSelectContact()`).

+{@import :view-events}

 > **Note:** In an event handler, you can access the rendered output element (e.g. the DOM element) of a UI component using the {@link UIComponent.lastRenderOutput} property, if needed.

-Since views are typically defined using `ui` methods or JSX tags, which allow you to _alias_ events (e.g. `onClick: "Foo"`), adding event handlers to an activity or view composite class is as simple as adding a handler method with the appropriate name (like `onFoo()`).

-{@import :view-events}

-In the case of view composites, if the handler does not return true or if a handler doesn't exist, the event is also _delegated_ to the parent object (see next section).
+After handling the event, the event will be re-emitted from the activity or view composite.
+You can stop this behavior by returning `true` from the event handler method, or by overriding {@link Activity.delegateViewEvent} or {@link ViewComposite.delegateViewEvent} to handle events differently altogether.

 ## Handling delegated view events {#delegate-view-events}

-There are a few situations where being able to find the emitting view object using the event `source` property may not be enough — notably when the view is contained by another view object (or composite) that's important to understanding the source of the event.
+Rather than just re-emitting the _same_ event from a view object, activities, view composites, and some other view objects add their own reference to a _new_ event.
+This allows handlers to access the containing object and its properties.

-- For events that are emitted by a view object **within a list** (i.e. a {@link UIListView} instance), handling the event often requires access to the list item object (or value) that's associated with the view object.
+- For events that are emitted by a view object **within a list** (i.e. a {@link UIListView} instance), handling the event often requires access to the specific list item object (or value).
-- For events that are emitted from **within a form**, access to the form context object (i.e. {@link UIFormContext} instance) is often useful.
 - For events that are emitted from **within a view composite**, and not handled by the composite itself, access to the composite object allows for retrieving view composite properties or its associated view model.

-In these cases, the event is _delegated_ by the containing view object or composite — emitting a **new** event object, that references both the containing view and the original event object.
-The new object has its {@link ManagedEvent.delegate delegate} property set to the containing view object, and the {@link ManagedEvent.inner inner} property set to the original event object.
+In these cases, the new event object has its {@link ManagedEvent.delegate delegate} property set to the re-emitting object, and the {@link ManagedEvent.inner inner} property set to the original event object.

-You can use the {@link DelegatedEvent} generic type to describe such events.
-For events that are emitted from within a list, you can use the more specific {@link UIListView.ItemEvent} type.

-- {@link DelegatedEvent +}
-- {@link UIListView.ItemEvent}

 The following example shows how to handle an event that's emitted from within a list.